Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Background

-Regarding valuable work in terms of scenario extraction based on naturalistic road traffic data, King et al.~\cite{King.2021} propose an approach for deriving logical vehicle-to-vehicle interaction scenarios for an unsignalized intersection.
-Finally, Ries et al.~\cite{Ries.2021} introduce a raw-data based clustering method for grouping real driving sequences into semantically similar sequences.
-The proposed method is the only one we are aware of that leverages clustering to extract urban traffic scenarios with different road user types and numbers including potentially differing sequence lengths.
-While this leads to fulfilment of several of our targeted must and should requirements (cf. Req.
+Regarding valuable work in terms of scenario extraction based on naturalistic road traffic data, King \textit{et al.}~\cite{King.2021} propose an approach for deriving logical vehicle-to-vehicle interaction scenarios for an unsignalized intersection.
+Finally, Ries \textit{et al.}~\cite{Ries.2021} introduce a raw-data based clustering method for grouping real driving sequences into semantically similar sequences.
+The proposed method is the only one we are aware of that leverages clustering to extract urban traffic scenarios with different road user types and numbers, including potentially differing sequence lengths.
+While these properties lead to the fulfillment of several of the stated must and should requirements (cf. Req.
 M1, M2, and S2), others of them are not (fully) addressed.
-In detail, the authors state that the method has to be adapted for an inter-traffic-space clustering and describe possible solutions to this challenge (cf. Req.
+In detail, Ries \textit{et al.} state that the method must be adapted for an inter-traffic-space clustering and describe possible solutions to this challenge (cf. Req.
 M3).
 Furthermore, we are targeting a feature representation that is compatible with supervised machine learning approaches (cf. Req.
-M4) and include a slicing of the time series data, since one ego-vehicle can encounter multiple concrete scenarios during its lifetime (cf. Req.
+M4) and include a slicing of the time series data since one ego-vehicle can encounter multiple concrete scenarios when passing through the observation area (cf. Req.
 M5)~\cite{King.2021}.
 Furthermore, instead of a sequential and pairwise similarity estimation between trajectories belonging to a concrete scenario, we want to compare the dynamics of multiple road users simultaneously (cf. Req.
 S1).
-Summarizing, to the best of our knowledge, there is no commonly accepted method for extracting relevant multimodal urban traffic scenarios for testing ADS that meets all the requirements specified.
+Summarizing, to the best of our knowledge, there is no commonly accepted method for extracting relevant multimodal urban traffic scenarios for testing ADS-equipped vehicles that meets all the requirements specified.